 Nearly 1,000 exporters told us what they’re expecting for 2019 in our Trade Confidence survey.
 Benefit from their insight and see if you agree.
 Register now for the webinar.

-Conducted twice a year since 1999, our Trade Confidence Index (TCI) is a pulse check of Canadian exporters’ level of confidence and their expectations of international trade opportunities over the next six months.
+This TCI survey was conducted in October/November and released Dec.
+18, 2018.
+Twice a year, EDC surveys 1,000 Canadian exporters.
+The results are a pulse check of Canadian exporters’ level of confidence and their expectations of international trade opportunities over the next six months.